 Each of these symptoms might deter you from wearing contact lenses; the last thing you’d want is to feel like something else is in your eye.
 However, not all contact lenses are the same, so it’s worth noting that even if one type does not work for you, others can be tried before giving up on contact lens use.

-Can contact lenses induce dry eyes?
+Are hard or soft contact lenses better for dry eyes?

 What contact lenses should I wear for dry sensitive eyes?